luiswirth/bsc-thesis/src/matter/mesh.typ

 potentially including non-manifold features @hatcher:algtop, our target applications in PDE modeling typically require computational domains that are *manifolds*.
 A topological $n$-manifold is a space that locally resembles Euclidean $n$-space.
-For a simplicial complex, this means the neighborhood of each point (specifically, the link of each vertex) should be homeomorphic to an
-$(n-1)$-sphere or an $(n-1)$-ball (if on the boundary) @hatcher:algtop.

 Our `Complex` data structure is designed to represent such manifold domains.
-We ensure two properties through construction:
+We ensure two properties through construction: @crane:ddg
 1.  *Closure:* The complex contains all faces (subsequences) of its simplices.
   This is guaranteed by generating the complex from a list of top-level cells and explicitly adding all their subsequences.